LLNL/Silo/docs/Chapter2-Section9.md

   This method will write any Python dictionary object to a Silo file as a Silo object.
   Here's the rub.
-  Readers employing Silo's high level interface (e. g.
-  DBGetUcdmesh, DBGetQuadvar, etc.
-  ) will be able recognize an object so written if and only if the dict object's structure matches a known high-level Silo object.
+  Readers employing Silo's high level interface (e.g. DBGetUcdmesh, DBGetQuadvar, etc.) will be able recognize an object so written if and only if the dict object's structure matches a known high-level Silo object.

   So, you can use this method to write objects that can be read later via Silo's high-level object methods such `DBGetUcdmesh` and DBGetMaterial, etc. as long as the Python dictionary's members match what Silo expects.